Bangladesh Television: 1971–1997: Independence and government monopoly

 One of the earliest known broadcasts of Bangladesh Television.

 After the independence of Bangladesh in 1971, Pakistan Television's Dacca television station was renamed Bangladesh Television Corporation Dacca, officially losing its affiliation with PTV.
 Bangladesh Television's logo appeared on the television screen for the first time on 17 December 1971.
 Major A.T.M.
 Haider announced the victory of Bangladesh in the separation war on Bangladesh Television on the same day during the afternoon.
 Official broadcasts using the name also began that day at 19:00 (BST).

 Jamil Chowdhury was the first director general of Bangladesh Television.
-A signature tune for the station was later made, being based on Dhanadhanya pushpo bhora amader ei boshundhora, a patriotic song written by Bengali poet Dwijendralal Ray.
+A signature tune for the station was later made, being based on Dhana Dhanya Pushpa Bhara, a patriotic song written by Bengali poet Dwijendralal Ray.
 The next year, the autonomous corporation was converted into a fully government-owned department on 15 September, being renamed again as Bangladesh Television Dacca, known just as Bangladesh Television or BTV.
 The network established its first television station outside Dhaka in Natore in 1974.

 On 9 February 1975, the offices and studios were shifted to the newly built headquarters located at Rampura in Dacca with newer technology.
 Operations from the Rampura headquarters building commenced on 6 March of that year.
 The then president of Bangladesh, Sheikh Mujibur Rahman, visited the new headquarters building on 18 May 1975.
 A while following the assassination of Sheikh Mujibur Rahman, four BTV officials, including one of the founders of the network and then deputy general director, Monirul Alam, were killed on 7 November 1975.
 By 1975, BTV increased its broadcasting schedule to four hours daily.
 At the time, the transmissions of BTV Dacca covered areas around Comilla, Faridpur, Mymensingh, and Tangail besides Dacca.
 It increased its broadcasting schedule again to five and a half hours daily the following year.